zrythm/zrythm/doc/user/zrythm-interface/main-toolbar.rst

 Edit Menu
 ~~~~~~~~~
-The Edit menu various buttons and controls that are used
+The Edit menu has various buttons and controls that
-often during editing and arranging.
+are used often during editing and arranging.

 The :ref:`editing` chapter explains these controls
 in detail.